 If you’re traveling with an emotional support animal, be aware that our requirements have recently changed.
 Read through our updated policy on support animals for all the documents and timelines you’ll need.

 Finally, don’t forget to cash in on a sweet perk: Alaska Mileage Plan™ members get $30 off 5-star pet care courtesy of Rover.
-Plus, you’ll earn miles for each Rover service completed by October 1, 2018.
+Pet owners also earn miles for Rover services completed by Oct.
+1, 2019.

 You just fought traffic all the way to the airport, parked like a pro and got through security with all your belongings.
 Reward yourself with a drink, snack and comfortable chair in airports with Alaska Lounges.